The Complete Valencia Spain Travel Guide for Travelers

 Comunidad Valenciana Regional Zones

-- Clariano (to the South) – Suited for growing a number of different grapes.
+• Clariano (to the South) – Suited for growing several different grapes.
 Many white grapes are cultivated, including Macabeo and Moscatel.
 Reds grown are Tempranillo, Monastrell, Cabernet Sauvignon, and Merlot.

 My Recommendations